What is Privilege Escalation?

 Here you can clearly see, ImagePath=C:\EFS Software\Easy File Sharing Web Server\fswsService.exe

-Services Path Contain Spaces and not enclosed by quotation.
+Services Path Contain Spaces and is not enclosed by quotation.

 When Windows attempts to run this service, it will look at the following paths in order and will run the first EXE that it will find: